rayvayvo/FreeTheCells/README.md

   -Drag and drop on Completed ("foundation) slots doesn't work properly since Raycast ignore on the image components function has a bug.

   -under certain conditions you can move a stack of cards that match the alternating suit convention, but the top card value doesnt match (the following cards in the        stack do though).

-  -starting new game sometimes doesn't add one to _playerstats._gamesplayed

 If I had one more day: